Spring 2026*** Last week for pot grown tree orders for this season ***

 Beurre Superfin is generally reliable and easy to grow - but it needs a warm sheltered climate.
 If you are in the south-east of the UK you should be successful.
 In other areas it would be worth considering Beth, which is closely related, but better-suited to the UK climate.

-Recommended pollinators for Beurre Superfin pear trees
+Which pollinators are recommended for Beurre Superfin pear trees?

 • Pollinator Beth